 My Sirdar gets on the phone, it is 11 a.m.

 “Ok” he says, “We go now.”
 We have a big lunch, we pack up, we head up to Camp 1.

 The next day we climb on to Camp 2.
 The weather is perfect.
 We sleep fast, get up at 2 a.m., are at Camp 3 on the ridge at sunrise.

 Yes, a bit late, but skies are clear and wind is low.
 The snow is deep, but we hug the ridge and stay off the slopes below.
 We have headlamps, what is there to worry about?
-We are back in Camp 2 by 11 p.m.
+We are tucked back into our sleeping bags in Camp 2 by 11 p.m.

 We wander back to Base Camp the next day, I’m walking with the Sirdar.

 “All ok at home?”
 “Oh yes, he says.
 I thought all the phone calls were something family related in Kathmandu.
 I was curious.